Human Capital, Mobility and Diversity in Firms

 Knowledge

-By the end of this course, the student
+Upon completion of the course, the student can…

 Skills

-By the end of this course, the student
+Upon completion of the course, the student can…

-• can apply academic knowledge and relevant results of research to practical problems, such as recruitment, team building, unconscious bias, and make well-founded choices.
+• apply academic knowledge and relevant results of research to practical problems, such as recruitment, team building, unconscious bias, and make well-founded choices.

-• can reflect upon his/her own academic practice and adjust it during the dialogues with co-students in groups and in group discussions and discussion of case studies
+• reflect upon his/her own academic practice and adjust it during the dialogues with co-students in groups and in group discussions and discussion of case studies

-• can identify, evaluate and refer to information and scholarly subject matter and present it in a manner that sheds light on the problem.
+• identify, evaluate and refer to information and scholarly subject matter and present it in a manner that sheds light on the problem.

 General competence

-By the end of this course, the student
+Upon completion of the course, the student can…

-• can exchange opinions and experiences with others with a background in the field, thereby contributing to the development of good practice.
+• exchange opinions and experiences with others with a background in the field, thereby contributing to the development of good practice.

 • Teaching